 This vaccine protects against a group of potentially fatal viral diseases.
 Parvovirus is highly contagious and attacks the digestive and immune system, causing debilitating diarrhea and vomiting.
+Leptospirosis is a bacterial infection transmitted primarily in urine from wild animals.
+We have measured the incidence of exposure in our practice to be approximately 10%.
 Distemper is also a highly contagious virus that attacks the respiratory, digestive, and brain/nervous systems of dogs.
 Canine adenovirus-2 causes respiratory disease and is one of the infectious agents commonly associated with canine infectious tracheobronchitis, or kennel cough.
 For puppies, vaccination is recommended every 3-4 weeks from 6-8 weeks of age, with the final booster being given no sooner than 16 weeks of age.
 For dogs older than 16 weeks of age, two doses of the vaccine are given 3-4 weeks apart.
 After a booster at one year, revaccination is recommended every 3 years thereafter.

 Canine Rabies Virus Vaccine

 Rabies is a 100% fatal disease of mammals.
-Because there is no effective treatment and the disease can also infect humans, vaccination against the rabies virus is required by law in most states.
-In accordance with Texas state law, we recommend that puppies receive a single dose of killed rabies vaccine between 12 and 16 weeks of age.
+Because there is no effective treatment and the disease can also infect humans, vaccination against the rabies virus is required by law.
+In accordance with Texas state law, we require that puppies receive a single dose of killed rabies vaccine between 12 and 16 weeks of age.
 Adult dogs with unknown vaccination history should also receive a single dose of killed rabies vaccine.
 A booster is required one year later, and thereafter, rabies vaccination should be performed every 3 years using a vaccine approved for 3-year administration.

 Canine Non-Core Vaccines